kevinbeirne1/udemy_master_coding_interview/README.md

     - Cyclic/Acyclic: Can/can't return to the start point without doubling back
     - Directed/Undirected: Can/can't move only in specified direction between nodes
     - Weighted/Unweighted: Vertex between nodes has/hasn't a weight associated

+## Algorithms

+- ### RECURSION
+A function that calls itself.
+Recursion needs a break case to prevent infinite loop and a subsequent stack overflow.
+Any recursive function can be written as an iterative function.
+Recursion is often preferred when the number of loops is unknown/variable, eg tree traversal, sorting, searching, etc.